Children’s has some of the highest liver transplant volumes in the country for children from birth to age 21.

 What does this data mean?

-In 2013, the liver transplant team at Children’s performed 32 liver transplants.
-This volume ranks among the highest in the country.
-In 2013, 56 percent of all liver transplants we performed were on children younger than age 6.
+In 2014, the liver transplant team at Children’s performed 16 liver transplants.
+In 2014, 50 percent of all liver transplants we performed were on children younger than age 6.

 Why are transplant volumes important?